|Other names||Munyaradzi Kereke|

-After his was sacked by Gono on the 1st February 2012, Kereke made various allegations against Gono.
+After he was sacked by Gono on 1 February 2012, Kereke made various allegations against Gono.
 He alleged that the former Central Bank governor stole millions of dollars and gold from the bank.
-He also alleged that Gono stole public funds including US $6,5 million which he allegedly used to buy a real estate.
-Worse still he claimed Gono abused his authority by forcing him to write his assignments his PhD studies.
+He also alleged that Gono stole public funds including US $6,5 million which he allegedly used to buy real estate.
+Worse still he claimed Gono abused his authority by forcing him to write his assignments for his PhD studies.
 Kereke also filed a Constitutional Court application, seeking to push the Zimbabwe Anti-Corruption Commission (Zacc) to investigate Gono on graft charges, allegedly committed during the time he was at the helm of the central bank.
 Gono responded by filing a filed a $10 million defamation lawsuit against Kereke on August 17, 2013.

 Morgan Tsvangirai and Tendai Biti were also sucked into this Kereke-Gono war.
 Kereke argued that Gono was trying by all means to shield Tsvangirayi and Biti by producing fake documents showing that the two were not corrupt.
 He also stated that Gono was reluctant to co-operate with the police when he called in the police to investigate on the activities of the two.

 Kereke is the founder of the Rock Foundation Medical Centre.
 In 2014, the hospital was sued by the Zimbabwe Revenue Authority (ZIMRA) for failing to pay a three-year tax liability of $3.2 million.
 At one time he scooped the TSL 2011-tobacco grower of the year award.

 - KEREKE'S WIFE IS IN SOUTH AFRICA - COPS, Newsdzezimbabwe, Published: September 28, 2012, Retrieved: July 9, 2014